amplitude/amplitude-docs/content/collections/android_sdk/en/android-kotlin-sdk.md

 Amplitude can track user interactions with clickable elements with support for both classic Android Views as well as Jetpack Compose.
 To enable this option, include `AutocaptureOption.ELEMENT_INTERACTIONS` in the `autocapture` configuration.

 {{partial:admonition type="note" heading=""}}
 The `AutocaptureOption.ELEMENT_INTERACTIONS` option is experimental.
-We'd love your feedback!
 Try it out and share your thoughts on our [GitHub](https://github.com/amplitude/Amplitude-Kotlin).
 {{/partial:admonition}}

 {{partial:tabs tabs="Kotlin, Java"}}